Usable-Security-and-Privacy-Lab/lets-auth-documentation/version0.2/authenticationData.md

 - 200 OK: success, with the body including the encrypted authentication data
 - 403 Forbidden: access denied due to an error validating the authenticator certificate
+- 404 Not Found: Authentication certificate is valid but no authentication data was found.
+  Should only occur when first called after account registration.

 The server response should use the `Etag` header, so that the authenticator request can use the `If-None-Match` header to validate whether its cached